 Clinical Practice and Specializations

-In private practice she works with individuals (adolescents and adults), couples, families, and groups, specializing in relationships, complex family dynamics, past/present trauma, parenting, PTSD, anxiety, adolescents (13-22) and emerging adults (22-34), outlier/marginalized populations, social anxiety, and the highly sensitive.
+In private practice she works with individuals (adolescents and adults), couples, families, and groups, specializing in relationships, complex family dynamics, past/present trauma, parenting, PTSD, anxiety, adolescents (13-22) and emerging adults (22-34), outlier/marginalized populations, social anxiety, and family caregivers for the seriously-/chronically-ill and developmentally disabled.
 She has particular interest and long-term clinical experience in working with individuals facing with chronic, life-limiting and terminal illness (including auto-immune and undiagnosed diseases), their family members and family/professional caregivers, as well as grief, loss, and bereavement.
-She offers a variety focused support groups and ongoing therapy groups, presentations and workshops for clients, caregivers, and various communities, as well as caregiver trainings with CEU’s available.
+She offers a variety focused support groups and ongoing therapy groups, presentations and workshops for clients, as well as caregiver trainings with CEU’s available for LPC’s, LMFT’s, and LCSW’s.

 Caregiver Education & Training

-Ms. Willingham is an international speaker and presenter on the emergence of psychotherapy and chaplaincy (ENSO Psychotherapy), a secular psycho-spiritual clinical model for a broad range of counselors, chaplains, social workers, social activists, and medical caregivers working with populations struggling with trauma, PTSD, depression, anxiety, self-harming behaviors, suicide ideation, as well as the aging, ill, and dying.
-She offers trainings in the G.R.A.C.E. model of caregiver resiliency, clinical consultation groups, and the Way of Council for psychotherapists, social workers, chaplains, teachers, parents, social activists, small businesses, corporate and nonprofit leadership, in-home and family caregivers, and medical professionals
+Ms. Willingham is an international speaker and presenter on the emergence of psychotherapy and mindfulness practice (ENSO Relational Care Model), a secular embodied psycho-spiritual clinical model for a broad range of counselors, chaplains, social workers, social activists, and medical caregivers working with populations struggling with trauma, PTSD, depression, anxiety, self-harming behaviors, suicide ideation, as well as the aging, ill, and dying.
+She offers trainings in the G.R.A.C.E. model of caregiver resiliency, clinical consultation groups, ENSO Relational Model of Care, and the Way of Council for psychotherapists, social workers, chaplains, teachers, parents, social activists, small businesses, corporate and nonprofit leadership, in-home and family caregivers, and medical professionals

 At St. David’s South Austin Medical Center, Ms. Willingham works closely with seriously ill and end-of-life patients, their families, and medical professionals, offering a broad spectrum of care from emotional and spiritual support, interfaith/secular ritual, clinical ethic consultation with patients and families facing difficult decisions during care transitions, and assistance with Advance Directive medical paperwork.
 She offers contemplative-based spiritual care and science-based meditative practices to medical students and professionals.